lerzegov/elm-interpreter-fork/README.md

 # about this fork
 In this fork, elm-interpreter has been modified to manage additional datatypes in the calculation environmenta as required by elm-foldbook, a multi-dim spreadsheet experiment
+_Not made into an elm pubished package yet_

 # Testing